Fr330hfr33

 Accent makes the note louder and brighter.
 Closely spaced accents accumulate filter-sweep energy, so a run of accents can rise higher than an isolated accent.

-In USB host mode, MIDI CC1 controls cutoff.
+In USB host mode, MIDI CC1—usually sent by a MIDI controller's mod wheel— controls cutoff.
 The Main knob uses pickup: it resumes control only after crossing the current CC1 position, avoiding a jump.
 CC1 does not control cutoff in USB device mode.

 If USB MIDI is interrupted, held MIDI state is cleared and the gate closes.
 USB reconnection or a new physical gate restores normal control.